Written by Michael VanDerLaan

 What We Don't Like

 If you are at the point where a Jumbo grip is what you want, the Winn Pro X should be your first choice.
-Make more putts almost immediately without sacrificing the comfort of your putter grip.
+Make more putts almost immediately without sacrificing the comfort of your grip.
 Talk about having more fun!

 The Pistolero is a traditional Scotty grip that feels great and will bring that classic look back to your prized putter.
 It is the standard grip on the Newport and Newport 2 putters.